MichaelKasingye/weather-app-react/README.md

 <a href="https://weatherforcastapp.netlify.app/">Weather Web App Site </a>

 ### Description
-This is a weather forecast app
+A weather application that can identify the weather condition of a requested city.

 ### Application built in
-1. React
+1. React javaScript for the UI and UX
-2. jsx
-3. css
+2. CSS for the application design
-4. Netlify deployment
+3. Netlify for the deployment